Pp3ng/CinCout/README.md

 # WEB C/C++ Code Editor and Compiler

-This project is a web-based code editor and compiler for C/C++ programs.
-It allows users to write, compile, and run code directly in the browser.
-The application is built using Node.js and Express.
+This project is a web IDE(integrated development environment) for _C/C++_ language.
+It allows users to write code, compile, analyze, and run C/C++ programs directly in their web browser.
+The application is built using Node.js for the backend and HTML/CSS/JavaScript for the frontend.

----

 # Screenshots 📷